hxrts/predator-prey/README.md

 # Predator-Prey Ising Model

-This program uses an Ising model to simulate the interaction between predators and prey on a 2D lattice using a Monte Carlo algorithm with the Metropolis-Hastings acceptance rule.
+This simulates the interaction between predators and prey with a classical Ising model on a 2D lattice, using a Monte Carlo algorithm that accepts states based on the Metropolis-Hastings rule.

-The simulation models prey reproduction when empty space is available, predators hunting prey, predators starving if no prey is nearby, and the Boltzmann probability that governs whether transitions occur.
+The simulation models prey reproduction when empty space is available, predators hunting prey, and predators starving if no prey are nearby, using a Boltzmann probability to govern whether state transitions will occur.

-The system evolves over time capturing emergent behavior such as predator-prey cycles, spatial clustering, and extinction events.
+As the system evolves over time it can capture emergent behavior such as predator-prey cycles, spatial clustering, and extinction events.

 ## The Ising Model in Systems Ecology

 The classical Ising Model is used in statistical mechanics to describe interactions between binary spin states.
-In this project, we use the Ising model to model predator-prey dynamics by assigning discrete states to represent, +1 (🐑, Prey), -1 (👹, Predator), and 0 (🌳, Empty space).
+In this project, we use the Ising model to model predator-prey dynamics by assigning discrete states to represent Prey (+1 or 🐸), Predator (-1 or 🦊), and Empty space (0 or ⬜).

 Each site in the lattice interacts with its nearest-neighbors and follows the Metropolis-Hastings rule to determine if it's state should change.